-7% of the DB Section's strategy is allocated to the Fundsmith Equity Fund.
+The Scheme invests in global equities via a pooled fund called the Fundsmith Equity Fund.
 The stated objective of the fund is to achieve long-term growth in value.
 However, Fundsmith confirmed that it aims to outperform the Sterling return of the MSCI World Index by 7% pa, before fees, over a full business cycle.
 There is no specific risk target for this fund.
 The Scheme first invested in this fund on 18 January 2018.